PlanktoScope/forklift/docs/specs/00-package.md

 ##### `listeners` field

-This field of the `provides` subsection is an array of host port listener objects listing the network port/protocol pairs which will be bound to processes running in an active deployment of the package and listening for incoming traffic on those port/protocol pairs, on any/all IP addresses.
+This optional field of the `provides` subsection is an array of host port listener objects listing the network port/protocol pairs which will be bound to processes running in an active deployment of the package and listening for incoming traffic on those port/protocol pairs, on any/all IP addresses.

 - This field is optional.
 - Generally, a host port listener object should correspond to a [published port](https://docs.docker.com/network/#published-ports) of a Docker container.